Adnan13-s/Power-Bi-Dashboard-for-Annual-sales-/README.md

 # Power-Bi-Dashboard-for-Annual-sales-
-Created a dashboard for annual sales
+Created A Dashboard for calculating the annual sales along with Profit